jonchang/tact/INSTALL.md

 pipx install --python pypy3 tact
 ```

 Note that this will take much longer to install and could fail if the proper dependencies (mainly openblas) aren't set up.

-On macOS, you'll need to run `brew install openblas gcc pypy3 pipx`, force-link `openblas`, and set the `MACOSX_DEPLOYMENT_TARGET` environment variable to your macOS version (e.g., `11.0`).
+On macOS, you'll need to run `brew install openblas gcc pypy3 pipx`.
+You may also need to set certain environment variables:

+* `PKG_CONFIG_PATH`: this should be where `openblas.pc` lives (e.g., `/opt/homebrew/opt/openblas/lib/pkgconfig`)
+* `MACOSX_DEPLOYMENT_TARGET`: this should be your macOS version (e.g., `11.0`)

 ## Other